SquidDev-CC/bedrock/README.md

  - No persistance (all computer contents is lost on world unload).

 ## Usage
+ - Grab the `.mcaddon` file from the releases page.
+ - Double click it to load it into Minecraft.
+Make sure you're on the latest beta (1.12.0.6).
+ - Create a new world, enable experimental options and add the CC:T behaviour and resource packs.

 ## Building
 Building CC:TBE is a little painful, though most tasks only need to be run once.